-At BHASVIC we aim to encourage increased student independence, suitable for post-16 study, whilst keeping parents and carers involved and in the loop: it's not always an easy balance to strike, but we have had lots of positive feedback, so we think we're on the right track.
+At BHASVIC we aim to encourage increased student independence, suitable for post-16 study, whilst keeping parents and carers involved and in the loop: it's not always an easy balance, but we have had lots of positive feedback, so we think we're on the right track.
 Here are some of ways in which we keep you informed:

-- Regular Parent/Carer communication with termly college updates and a dedicated Parents' & Carers' page. - Your own Parent Portal online account which enables you to view 'live' data (attendance, progress reviews, support plans etc.) and track general student progress. - Invitations to a Meet the Tutor evening in the first part of the Autumn Term, followed by a subject-based Parents' Evening in either December or January (depending on year group). - Access to additional information evenings and specialist workshops at key points through the year (HE Applications, Specialist A2 Pathways, Wellbeing During Exams etc.) - Texts and e-mails which alert you to any particular concerns we have regarding attendance or progress.
+Regular Parent/Carer communication with fortnightly college updates and a dedicated Parents' & Carers' page.

+- Your own Parent Portal online account which enables you to view 'live' data (attendance, progress reviews, support plans etc.) and track general student progress. - Opportunities to talk to tutors, teachers and college advisors during planned college events. - Access to additional information evenings and specialist workshops at key points through the year (HE Applications, Specialist A2 Pathways, Wellbeing During Exams etc.) - Texts and e-mails which alert you to any particular concerns we have regarding attendance or progress.